Poset-free Families and Lubell-boundedness: Lubell-bounded Posets

 A problem with the Lubell function is the large contribution to it (one each) from the empty set or the full set $[n]$.
 For example, consider the butterfly poset $\B$: For general $n$ the family $\F$ consisting of $\emptyset, [n],$ and the singletons is a (small) $\B$-free family with $\hb(\F)=3>e(P)=2$, so the butterfly is not uniformly L-bounded.

+For the diamond poset $\D_2$, examples show that $\hb_n(\F)$ is at least $2.25$ as $n\rightarrow\infty$, which prevents this approach from proving that the $\pi(\D_2)$ is 2.
+However, the examples with large Lubell function value involve very small sets (or their complements).
+It may be that for families without those very small or very large sets, the Lubell function does tend to 2.
+That would be good enough for us, since comparatively very few sets are small or large, not enough sets to affect $\pi(D_2)$.
+We then introduce properties that avoid these sets.

-Then to investigate asymptotically the maximum size $\lanp$ of $P$-free families, it makes sense to restrict attention to families that do not contain $\emptyset, [n]$.
+To investigate asymptotically the maximum size $\lanp$ of $P$-free families, it makes sense to restrict attention first to families that do not contain $\emptyset, [n]$.
 If the Lubell function of such families stays small, then we still get good bounds on $\lanp$, at least asymptotically.
-Let us say $P$ is {\em centrally L-bounded}, if for all $n$, $\hb_n(\F)\le e(P)$ for all $P$-free families $\F$ of proper subsets of $[n]$, that is, excluding $\emptyset, [n]$.
-As an example of such a poset, in~\cite{GriLi} we showed that the butterfly $\B$ is centrally L-bounded.
+Let us say $P$ is {\em centrally L-bounded}, if for all $n$, $\hb_n(\F)\le e(P)$, for all $P$-free families $\F$ of proper subsets of $[n]$, that is, $P$-free families that exclude $\emptyset, [n]$.
+The butterfly $\B$ is an example of a centrally L-bounded poset, as we showed in~\cite{GriLi}.
+Here is the analogue of Theorem~\ref{thm:ULB} for centrally L-bounded posets.

 \begin{theorem} Let $P$ be a centrally L-bounded poset, and let $e=e(P)$.
 For $n\ge e+3$,

 Hence, $\pi(P)=e$. \end{theorem}

 \begin{proof} Given a centrally L-bounded poset $P$, suppose that $\F$ is a $P$-free family of subsets of $[n]$ of maximum size, where $n\ge e+3$.
 If $\F$ contains neither $\emptyset$ nor $[n]$, then by definition, $\hb(\F)\le e$, and easily by Lemma~\ref{lub} we get $|\F|\le\Sigma(n,e).$